Walking Tour

 Freight trains rumble by regularly.
 If you

-stand against the fence you can feel their
+fence you can feel their

 motive power, and over your shoulder you